morbe65/morbe65/README.md

 **morbe65/morbe65** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 ### About Me
 I'm Michael (he/his), a Mechatronics Engineering🤖 student at Western University.
-I love to play ⚽ and am currentlt trying to learn how to 3D print.
+I love to play ⚽ and am currently trying to learn how to 3D print.

 ### 🔭 I’m currently working on
 <ul>